republik/plattform/src/components/LazyLoad/docs.md

 ### `<LazyLoad />`

 Awaits the viewport approaching to render its children.
 It works by rendering a span wrapper which should act as an placeholder—reserving the right amount of space.
-When `!process.browser` the children will be rendered in a `<noscript>` tag before beeing visible.
+When `!process.browser` the children will be rendered in a `<noscript>` tag before being visible.

 #### Properties